Patient education: Sunburn prevention (Beyond the Basics)

 The safety of sunscreen has not been tested in infants younger than six months, and sunscreens are not usually recommended for this age group.
 Instead, parents are encouraged to use hats, sunglasses, and shade to protect children from the sun.
 However, you may apply a minimal amount of sunscreen with an SPF of 15 or higher to small areas in young infants (eg, face, back of hands) when adequate clothing and shade are not available.
 Sensitive skin or "baby" formulas are recommended.

-Tanning increases your skin's production of melanin, which provides some minimal protection to the skin against further damage from UV radiation.
+Tanning increases your skin's production of melanin, which provides some minimal protection to the skin against further damage from ultraviolet (UV) radiation.
 However, the small benefit of tanning (protection from sunburn) does not outweigh the risks (skin cancer, aged skin).

 Outdoor tanning — If your skin tans after being in the sun, gradual sun exposure that allows tanning appears to decrease the risk of sunburn.
 However, tanning also increases the long-term consequences of sun exposure, such as skin cancer and wrinkling.
 Thus, gradual tanning in the sun is not the best method for preventing sunburn.

-Tanning beds — Most tanning beds emit ultraviolet radiation primarily in the UVA range.
-Although both UVA and UVB can cause tanning, only UVB-induced tans provide protection against further UV-induced damage to your DNA.
+Tanning beds — Most tanning beds emit UV radiation primarily in the ultraviolet A (UVA) range.
+Although both UVA and ultraviolet B (UVB) can cause tanning, only UVB-induced tans provide protection against further UV-induced damage to your DNA.
 Therefore there is little, if any, protection from tanning beds against further UV damage from the sun.
 Moreover, tanning beds can cause sunburn and have been linked to an increased risk of melanoma, a potentially deadly form of skin cancer.
 Most experts do not recommend using tanning beds, especially for those under age 18 years.
 For those who do use tanning beds, it is particularly important to use protective eyewear when the sunlamp is on because tanning beds can cause cataracts and melanoma of the eye.

 Sunless tanning — As people become more aware of the risks of skin cancer from sun exposure and tanning beds, sunless tanning products have become increasingly popular.
 A variety of safe and natural-appearing sunless tanning products are available, including lotions, gels, and sprays.